ikiranis/PocketParser/readme.md

 (after getting the bookmarks).

 This is the first version.
-Needs more work in interface (make things more automated) and improve the code to make or the security checks and validations.
+Needs more work in interface (make things more automated) and improve the code to make the security checks and validations.